Summer Workshop in Research Methods

 What is the time commitment?

-The Summer Institute will take place beginning on Sunday evening and concluding on Saturday morning.
+The Summer Institute will take place beginning Monday morning, June 15- Tuesday evening, June 16, 2026.
 If accepted, fellows will be asked to commit to the full schedule of the program.
-Fellows will need to be present for the full week of scheduled events.
+Fellows will need to be present for the full schedule of events.
 If you are not able to commit to this schedule, we ask that you consider applying in a future year.

 Additionally, fellows that accept their spot in the Summer Institute will be asked to join mandatory pre-Institute meetings, which will take place over Zoom in the weeks preceding the workshop.

-What if I cannot be there for the whole week?
+What if I cannot be there for the whole schedule?

-We do ask that applicants commit to the full schedule.
-Because this is a highly competitive workshop, we ask that applicants not commit to the program unless they are able to stay for the entire duration of the scheduled program.
+We ask that applicants not commit to the program unless they are able to stay for the entire duration of the scheduled program.
 If you are not able to commit to this schedule, we ask that you consider applying in a future year.

 What do I need to bring with me to the Summer Institute?